30+ Streaming Services50+ Countries30+ Platform Guides

 Money Saving13 min read

 The same Premier League match costs $2/month in one country and $50/month in another.
-A complete guide to sports pricing disparities and how geo-arbitrage works.
+Here is the full streaming arbitrage playbook — every sport, every price gap, every legal workaround.

 TL;DR